-1. For patients with left main coronary artery stenosis, angioplasty with sirolimus-eluting stents was noninferior to coronary artery bypass grafting with respect to subsequent cardiovascular or cerebrovascular events.
+1. In patients with left main coronary artery stenosis, angioplasty with sirolimus-eluting stents was noninferior to coronary artery bypass grafting in preventing subsequent cardiac and cerebrovascular events

 3. Because of low event rates, the study was underpowered

 Study Rundown: The Premier of Randomized Comparison of Bypass Surgery versus Angioplasty Using Sirolimus-Eluting Stent in Patients with Left Main Coronary Artery Disease (PRECOMBAT) trial compared percutaneous coronary intervention (PCI) to coronary artery bypass grafting (CABG) in patients with left main coronary artery stenosis.
-After being assigned to PCI with a sirolimus-eluting stent or CABG, patients were followed for 2 years after randomization.
-At 2 years post-intervention, PCI and CABG patients were found to have similar incidences of major coronary and cerebrovascular events, as well as similar cumulative incidence of death from any cause.
-PCI-treated patients were found to have a significantly higher incidence of ischemia-driven target vessel revascularization when compared with CABG patients (HR 2.18; 95%CI 1.10-4.32).
+Prior to this study, some evidence suggested that PCI may be an acceptable alternative to CABG in certain patients with left main disease, though outcomes had never been assessed in a large, randomized trial.
+In the PRECOMBAT trial, patients with left main coronary artery stenosis were treated with PCI with a sirolimus-eluting stent or CABG and were followed for 2 years after randomization.
+PCI with sirolimus-eluting stents was found to be non-inferior to CABG for left main coronary artery stenosis at 12 months with respect to the primary outcome.
+At 2 years, the rates of major coronary events, cerebrovascular events, and all-cause mortality were similar in patients being treated with PCI or CABG.
+Of note, patients treated with PCI experienced significantly higher rates of ischemia-driven target vessel revascularization when compared with CABG patients at the 2 year mark (HR 2.18; 95%CI 1.10-4.32).

 In summary, this study demonstrates that PCI was noninferior to CABG in treating left main coronary artery stenosis with regards to the primary composite endpoint (i.e., major adverse cardiac or cerebrovascular events).
 As a result of low event rates, however, the study was underpowered and the study authors have noted that these findings should not be clinically directive.